 For this trek there will be one team leader/guide.
 We also provide an assistant leader (1 assistant per six trekkers), and Sherpa porters for carrying luggage (usual compliment is one porter for two trekkers).
 This arrangement ensures that anybody in the group gets sick; the trip can still go ahead as planned.
 Swiss Nepal Family Trekking & Expedition can run this trek for any size group, but the maximum size is 12 people in order to make it a pleasant and enjoyable trip.
 However, if you would like to have a larger group, Swiss Nepal Family Trekking & Expedition can make the appropriate arrangements as well.

 All accommodations for Rara Lake Camping Trek are on twin sharing basis with inclusive trip costs and are chosen based on standard hygiene, standard of service and food, location and more.
 There are two styles of accommodations during the trip.
 We will spend four nights in 3-Star Hotels in Kathmandu and one night in Nepalgunj.
 For the remaining eleven nights, we will stay at two men camping tent.
 To sleep in tent, 4 season sleeping bag and foam mattress will be provided.
 We maintained standard comfort in every matter based on the enforceable condition such as weather calamities.
-All hotels and camping accommodation is on twin sharing basis, Solo travelers may share a room or tent with someone of the same sex, or if requested, you may indicate your preference and get single room/tent on request by paying some additional fee.
+All hotels and camping accommodation is on twin sharing basis, Solo travelers may share a room or tent, or if requested, you may indicate your preference and get single room/tent on request by paying some additional fee.
 We at Swiss Nepal Family Trekking & Expedition will do all we can to make your trip as pleasant and enjoyable as possible.

 During the trek, we can enjoy typical Nepali food, different ethnic cuisines as well as all types of international cuisine (Tibetan, Continental, Italian, Indian, etc.).
 We can even enjoy hot chocolates, variety of breads, drinks and snacks.
 Lunch will be served on the way to our destination and usually along the trail.
 Note that at the camping trek, the food is good, although the menus will be limited.
 A farewell dinner with cultural show and breakfast will be served in our stay in Kathmandu as well as breakfast served in Nepalgunj.